confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 ## Basics

 Streams and tables help you model collections of events that accrete over time.
 Both are represented as a series of rows and columns with a schema, much like a relational database table.
 Rows represent individual events.
-Columns represent attributes of those events.
+Columns represent the attributes of those events.

 Each column has a data type.
 The data type limits the span of permissible values that it can take on.
 For example, if a column is declared as type `INT`, it cannot take on the value of string `'foo'`.